-GRADING POLICY
+ACADEMICS GRADING POLICY

-The grades A, B, C, D, F, I and NG will be used to indicate the level of performance of all students in Miami High School.
-Along with scholarship such factors as initiative, attitude, cooperation, attendance and individual Improvement may be taken into consideration when determining the students final grade.
+The grades A, B, C, D, F, I, and NG will be used to indicate the level of performance of all students in Miami Junior High.
+Along with scholarship, such factors as initiative, attitude, cooperation, attendance, and individual improvement may be taken into consideration when determining the student's final grade.
 Grading is cumulative by semester.
 Mid-term progress grades are given at the end of the first and third quarters; final semester grades are given at the end of each semester.
 No second or fourth quarter grades are given.
-The letter grades used will indicate the following degree of achievement:
+The letter grades used will indicate the following degree of achievement.

 Percentage Letter Grade Description

-100-90 А Excellent-superior quality of work
+100-90 A Excellent-superior quality of work

 89-80 В Above Average-good quality of work

-79-70 С Average-satisfactory quality of work or
+79-70 С Average-satisfactory quality of work

-satisfactory progress in terms of ability
+69-60 D Below expected quality of work

-69-60 D Below expectation of quality
+59-below F Failure to meet a minimum quality of

-59-below F Failure to meet minimum quality of work
+work.

-Incomplete- an extended amount of time
+Incomplete-extended amount of time to

-to complete course requirements
+complete course requirements.

 NG No Grade-will not be averaged into GPA